-The robot was developed by Guangzhou Institute of Respiratory Health and the Shenyang Institute of Automation under the Chinese Academy of Sciences.
-It consists of a mechanical arm made by Universal Robots, binocular endoscope, wireless transmission equipment and an interaction terminal.
+The robot was developed by the Guangzhou Institute of Respiratory Health and the Shenyang Institute of Automation under the Chinese Academy of Sciences.
+It consists of a mechanical arm made by Universal Robots, a binocular endoscope, wireless transmission equipment, and an interaction terminal.

 The mechanical arm operates the endoscope inside the human’s throat.
 The endoscope presents a high-resolution anatomical image in 3D.
 The robot is operated remotely and collects throat swabs quickly and painlessly.

-In a Guangzhou hospital robots are used to deliver food and medication to people infected with COVID-19.
+In Guangzhou, hospital robots are used to deliver food and medication to people infected with COVID-19.
 They collect medical waste and used sheets from patients.
 By using robots there are lesser chances of cross-contamination within the medical staff and more time to dedicate to immediate medical tasks.

 According to the developers, robots can be further equipped to measure body temperature and blood pressure, as well as EKG with immediate transfer of the results to the doctors.